RetroPie/RetroPie-Docs/docs/Setting-up-a-PS4-controller.md

 * Put the controller into pairing mode with **Share** and **PS**
 * Choose the first/top/default method of pairing in the menu

-One paired, see if EmulationStation will recognise the controller.
+Once paired, see if EmulationStation will recognise the controller.

 If EmulationStation does respond to button presses, lucky you, you're done.